 Investing in the stock market is much harder than it appears.
-Beginners often get carried away and let emotions, impatience and ignorance dictate their investment decisions.
-Unfortunatey, this can cost you a lot of money.
-That’s why it’s very important to avoid making them.
+Beginners often get carried away and let emotions, impatience, and ignorance dictate their investment decisions.
+Unfortunately, this can cost you a lot of money.

 If you want to maximize your gains and minimize your losses, you must adopt the right mindset and learn how to invest properly.

 The more you know, the more you’ll earn.